shrimpyuk/reqwestplus/README.md

 ## Features added
 - Impersonate Chrome's TLS and HTTP/2 fingerprint
 - Change proxy on an initialized client
+- Custom header order with custom implementation of http's HeaderMap that preserves the insert order, and `header_order` option in ClientBuilder
+- Ability to disable default `accept` header with `accept_header` option in ClientBuilder

 It is currently missing HTTP/2 `PRIORITY` support.
 (PRs to [h2](https://github.com/hyperium/h2) are welcome)